-The Audit Committee engaged KPMG LLP to serve as our independent registered public accounting firm during the fiscal year ended January 29, 2022.
-KPMG LLP has served as the Company's independent registered public accounting firm since June 6, 2013.
+Subject to ratification by our stockholders, the Audit Committee has appointed KPMG LLP ("KPMG") as our independent registered public accounting firm for the fiscal year ending January 28, 2023, subject to completion of KPMG's customary client acceptance procedures.
+KPMG has served as our independent registered public accounting firm since June 6, 2013.